yangliu28/swarm_formation_sim/README.md

 *trigridnet_probabilistic_consensus.py* is the test program for probabilistic consensus decision making algorithm, running on 2D equilateral triangle grid netwroks. *trigridnet_generator.py* is the corresponding 2D triangle grid network generator. *trigridnet_role_assignment.py* is the one-to-one role assignment simulation on the triangle grid, message convey is used for the consensus of assignment scheme.

-*demo_1.py* is the first integrated demo that combines previous simulations together.
+*demo_1.py* is the first integrated demo that combines previous simulations.
 The robots first aggregate together to form a random network.
 They run consensus decision making to choose the target loop shape, then the role assignment using message convey for target assignment.
 The robots disperse and aggregate again to form a loop with robots on their designated order.
 The loop then reshapes to the chosen shape.

 *demo_2.py* is the second integrated demo.